niieani/condu/README.md

 Additionally, reuse your configuration across projects, and easily update them all at once.
 Override only the parts you need to in your given project, and keep the rest up to date.

+Scaffolding seems great at first, but isn't good enough, because it's not maintainable.
+The ecosystem moves too fast, and there are no configuration management tools in the JavaScript ecosystem.

 Tool chain fixes [this](https://twitter.com/WarrenInTheBuff/status/1672839156647575552).

 Toolchain is here to help out.